By Ellen Martin, CNM, MS, FACNM

 - Contributions to professional growth of midwifery through precepting/mentoring, scholarly endeavors, publications, or research on local, state, regional, national and/or international levels.
 (15%)

 - Other significant contributions to perinatal or women's health care or to health care policy on local, state, regional, national and/or international levels.
 (10%)

 APPLICATION AND ELECTION PROCESS

-- The applicant should address all sections of the application to be completed by the applicant (original work only), assemble the completed application, a current CV, a letter of support from your sponsor and any other letters of support (a maximum of two letters of support in addition to the letter by the Sponsor), and a $50 non-refundable application fee will be collected payable to ACNM/FACNM.
-These should be forwarded to any Fellow (see the Roster of ACNM Fellows) who has agreed to serve as a sponsor.
+- The applicant should address all sections of the application to be completed by the applicant (original work only), assemble the completed application, a current CV, a letter of support from your sponsor and any other letters of support (a maximum of two letters of support in addition to the letter by the Sponsor).
+A $50 non-refundable application fee will be collected payable to ACNM/FACNM.
 Members of the FACNM BOG are not eligible to serve as sponsors.
 The applicant identifies their Regional Governor in the application and the Regional Governor will receive electronic notification that the application has been submitted.

 - ACNM Fellows, other than members of the BOG, may independently nominate prospective candidates.
 In such cases, a letter citing the nominee's qualifications for Fellowship should be sent to the candidate for inclusion with his/her application and no additional sponsorship will be required.
 The applicant sends the entire package to her/his Regional Governor.

 - Regional Governors process the applications from their regions and sign off on those that are complete.
 They may also add a comment regarding the applicant/application.
 The Regional Governors will then forward them on to the BOG Chair who, in turn, will prepare them for the election process.